Effective toughness of heterogeneous materials with rate-dependent fracture energy

-Let us first assume a clear separation ${\Delta l \ll l_0}$ between the micro-structural scale and the specimen scale.
-In this simple case, it is possible to define \emph{intrinsic} homogenized fracture properties, decoupled from the specimen size and the details of applied boundary conditions.
+First, we assume ${\Delta l \ll \lsys}$, \emph{i.e.}, a clear separation between the micro-structural scale and the specimen scale.
+Hence, it is possible to define \emph{intrinsic} homogenized fracture properties, decoupled from the specimen size and the details of applied boundary conditions.
 Under this assumption, $\Gstat$ remains constant during the entire crack propagation.
-Thus, the local crack velocity and fracture energy are constant within each material phase as depicted in FIG.~\ref{fig:homogenize}.a~(insets), which allows us to calculate from (\ref{eq:hom_def}) the dissipation rate
+Thus, $v$ and $\fracenergy$ are constant within each material phase (insets in FIG.~\ref{fig:homogenize}a), which allows us to calculate the dissipation rate from (\ref{eq:hom_def})

 and the apparent crack speed